What is vitamin B12 deficiency anemia?

 vegan diet and older adults who don't eat a variety of

 foods may need to take a daily vitamin pill to get enough B12.
+Other causes include drinking alcohol and taking some prescription and nonprescription medicines.

 What is the recommended daily amount of vitamin B12?